armory/knowledge-base/_posts/kubernetes/2018-07-17-HELM-and-Kubernetes.md

    - kubernetes
 description: Q&A about how to use HELM with Spinnaker for Kubernetes
 type: Document
-This is pulled from the Spinnaker Slack team
 ---

 ### Question:
+*This is a Q&A pulled from the Spinnaker Community Slack team, which [we encourage you to join here](http://join.spinnaker.io).*

 Thank you for helping me understand the roles of Helm and Spinnaker.